Soviet Armed Forces: The Manchurian Campaign

 After the end of the war in Europe, the Red Army attacked Japan and Manchukuo (Japan's puppet state in Manchuria) on 9 August 1945, and in combination with Mongolian and Chinese Communist forces rapidly overwhelmed the outnumbered Kwantung Army.
 Soviet forces also attacked in Sakhalin, in the Kuril Islands and in northern Korea.
 Japan surrendered unconditionally on 2 September 1945.

 The Cold War

 The Soviet Union only had Ground Forces, Air Forces, and the Navy in 1945.
-The two Narkomats, one supervising the Ground Forces and Air Forces, and the other directing the Navy, were combined into the Ministry of the Armed Forces in March 1946.
+The two ministries (Narkomats), one supervising the Ground Forces and Air Forces, and the other directing the Navy, were combined into the Ministry of the Armed Forces in March 1946.
 A fourth service, the Troops of National Air Defence, was formed in 1948.
 The Ministry was briefly divided into two again from 1950 to 1953, but then was amalgamated again as the Ministry of Defence.
 Six years later the Strategic Rocket Forces were formed.
-The Soviet Airborne Troops (Russian acronym VDV), were also active by this time as a Reserve of the Supreme High Command.
-Also falling within the Soviet Armed Forces were the Tyl, or Rear Services, of the Armed Forces, the Troops of Civil Defence.
-Other non-MOD armed forces included the Border and Internal Troops, neither of which came under command of the Ministry of Defence.
+The Soviet Airborne Forces, were also active by this time as a Reserve of the Supreme High Command.
+Also falling within the Soviet Armed Forces were the Tyl, or Rear Services.